dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/zip-guide.md

 ## Quick Start

-Double-click `samples/hello-world.html` to instantly see a fully functional web application that scans a single barcode using your device's camera!
+Double-click `samples/hello-world.html` to instantly see a fully functional web application that scans barcodes using your device's camera!
 You can also try `samples/read-an-image.html` to decode barcodes from an image file.

 >[!NOTE]
 > These samples load the SDK from a CDN so they can be opened directly as local files without a web server.
 An internet connection is required.
 To serve everything from the local `dist/` folder, see [Deploying to Your Server](#deploying-to-your-server).